mm80843/T3.5/docs/Benef/PBN__Benef_119.md

 ## Articles mentionning this Benefit

 * [Designing a Multi-Agent Occupant Simulation System to Support Facility Planning and Analysis for COVID-19](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_26.md)

+## Name of the Benefit

+Users can freely customize space configurations and occupant behaviors to see the impact of each design decision.